s-AVE/AdventureWorksCompany/README.md

 - Explore partnerships with premium cycling communities in Europe and North America to build brand presence in higher-spending segments

-> [!IMPORTANT]
-> Despite all this, you shouldn't forget about subqueries:
-> - Most modern RDBMS support CTE, but not all of them do.
-> - For simple subqueries, sometimes a subquery is readable enough and works just fine.

-Examines sales, customer, and product data to identify performance trends, behavioral patterns, and business risks across the 2020–2022 period.

-## 8. **Conclusions**
-Summarizes key findings from the analysis, highlighting the most critical insights across revenue, customer segments, and product performance.

-## 9. **Recommendations**
-Proposes actionable next steps based on the analysis findings to improve sales performance, customer retention, and product strategy.

 _Source of Curriculum and Dataset: Maven Analytics_